I’m sure you know the feeling all too well, why does my Parmesan cheese clump?

 So, if you choose to add your Parmesan all at once, there’s a much higher likelihood that it will clump.

-In fact, you’re likely to achieve the same results as not having enough liquid in the pot.
+You’re likely to achieve the same results as not having enough liquid in the pot.

 When you add a great mound of Parmesan to your pasta, it once again will be melting at different times.